github/docs/content/actions/hosting-your-own-runners/about-self-hosted-runners.md

 - macOS 10.13 (High Sierra) or later

-#### Hardware architectures
+#### Architectures

-The following hardware architectures are supported for the self-hosted runner application.
+The following processor architectures are supported for the self-hosted runner application.

 - `x64` - Linux, macOS, Windows.
 - `ARM64` - Linux only.